siegeon/magic.lambda.crypto/README.md

 ### Cryptographically signing and verifying a message

-You can use a previously created RSA key to cryptographically sign some data or message, intended to be passed over an insecure context, allowing the caller to use your public key to verify the message was in fact created by the owner of the private key.
+You can use a previously created private RSA key to cryptographically sign some data or message, intended to be passed over an insecure context, allowing the caller to use your public key to verify the message was in fact created by the owner of the private key.
 To sign some arbitrary content using your private key, and also verify the message was correctly signed with a specific key, you can use something as follows.